Travelling front solutions in a spatially heterogeneous reaction-diffusion system: Delay-differential equation for front position dynamics

-To construct an initial condition $(U_0,V_0) $ such that the solution of the PDE~\eqref{eq:PDE_model_fast_reaction} will reverse the direction of travelling, we take $c$ slightly larger than $c_0(\varepsilon)$ and define $(U_0,V_0)$ by means of concatenating the forward orbit converging to the positive background state with the backward orbit converging to the negative background state.
-How long it the velocity $z^\prime(s)$ stays close to $c_0(\varepsilon)$ before moving away from it, depends on how close $c$ is to $c_0(\varepsilon)$ as well as on other numeric factors (i.e. in the shooting algorithm described above). \\
+To construct an initial condition $(U_0,V_0)$ such that the solution of the PDE~\eqref{eq:PDE_model_fast_reaction} will reverse the direction of travelling, we take $c$ slightly larger than $c_0(\varepsilon)$ and define $(U_0,V_0)$ by means of concatenating the forward orbit converging to the positive background state with the backward orbit converging to the negative background state.
+How long the velocity $z^\prime(s)$ stays close to $c_0(\varepsilon)$ before moving away from it depends on how close $c$ is to $c_0(\varepsilon)$, as well as on other numerical factors (i.e.\ in the shooting algorithm described above). \\

-To construct an initial condition $(U_0,V_0)$ for which the solution of the PDE~\eqref{eq:PDE_model_fast_reaction} will not reverse direction but instead converge to the stable travelling front with speed $c_m(\varepsilon)$, we take $c$ slightly smaller than $c_0(\varepsilon)$ and again concatenate forward and backward orbits.\\
+To construct an initial condition $(U_0,V_0)$ for which the solution of the PDE will not reverse direction but instead converge to the stable travelling front with speed $c_m(\varepsilon)$, we take $c$ slightly smaller than $c_0(\varepsilon)$ and again concatenate forward and backward orbits.\\

-For $\varepsilon=0$, we simulate the delay differential equation, specifying the history to be $z_0=0$ and $z^\prime(s) =c_0(0)$ for $s\le 0$.
-Using the Monte Carlo approach for evaluating the delay functional, it depends on the specific sample realizations (i.e. seed for the pseudo random number generator) whether the velocity $z^\prime(s)$ end up converging to $c_p(0)$ or $c_m(0)$.
-How long the solution of the delay differential equation stays close to $c_m(0)$ before splitting up depends (in particular) on the number of Monte Carlo samples, and the time discretization.\\
+For $\varepsilon=0$, we simulate the delay-differential equation, specifying the history to be $z_0=0$ and $z^\prime(s)=c_0(0)$ for $s\le 0$.
+Using the Monte Carlo approach for evaluating the delay functional, it depends on the specific sample realizations (i.e.\ seed for the pseudo random number generator) whether the velocity $z^\prime(s)$ ends up converging to $c_p(0)$ or $c_m(0)$.
+How long the solution of the delay-differential equation stays close to $c_m(0)$ before splitting up depends (in particular) on the number of Monte Carlo samples, and the time discretization.\\